Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive

 \subsubsection{Minimal beam-splitter-Kerr ansatz}

-Let us now introduce our first ansatz to encode the ground state of the attractive BH model, that we call the minimal beam-splitter-Kerr (BS-Kerr) ansatz.
-This ansatz was designed to efficiently work with as few quantum gates and parameters to optimize as possible, based on numerical investigations.
-The most efficient architecture we found (in terms of the total number of gates required to encode the ground state with sufficient accuracy) resulted in layers of beam-splitter and Kerr gates as shown in Fig.~\ref{fig:minimalcircuit} for two consecutive layers.
+Let us now introduce the first ansatz developed to encode the ground state of the attractive BH model: the so-called {\it minimal beam-splitter-Kerr} (BS-Kerr) ansatz.
+This circuit architecture was designed to produce a high fidelity encoding with as few quantum gates and parameters to optimize as possible, based on numerical investigations.
+Considering these constraints, the most ``efficient'' architecture we found (in terms of the total number of gates required to encode the ground state with sufficient accuracy) resulted in layers of beam-splitter and Kerr gates as shown in Fig.~\ref{fig:minimalcircuit} for two consecutive layers.
 Note that the phase angle parameters of the beam-splitters are always set to $\phi=0$ in this ansatz.
 Indeed, we did not see any improvement when considering the latter in our numerical simulations (not shown).
-Discarding allows to reduce the complexity of the classical optimization with no impact on the final accuracy.
+Discarding these angles allows to reduce the complexity of the classical optimization with no impact on the final accuracy.

 As readily seen in Fig.~\ref{fig:minimalcircuit}, each layer is defined as a series of $N_S-1$ beam-splitter gates in stairs (up or down) followed by a series of $N_S$ Kerr gates applied on each mode, thus leading to a gate count of $N_L(2N_S-1)$ (and the same number of parameters to optimize) where $N_L$ is the number of layers.
-From a layer to another one, we alternate the stair structure to ensure that each mode can have the opportunity to exchange photons (via the beam-splitters) with all the other ones in the circuit.
+From a layer to another one, we alternate the staircase structure to ensure that each mode can have the opportunity to exchange photons (via the beam-splitters) with all the other modes in the circuit.

-Note that removing the Kerr gates from the ansatz led to very poor results (not shown), thus demonstrating the significant role of non-linearity to encode the ground state of the attractive BH model.
-Although there are materials that exhibit the $\chi^{(3)}$ non-linearity that is required for the Kerr interaction, the experimental realization of a Kerr gate remains a challenge at the present moment~\cite{boyd2020nonlinear}.
-Despite such technological obstacle, there is still place for improvements on the implement of non-linear quantum gates~\cite{azuma2007quantum}.
+Note that removing the Kerr gates from the ansatz leads to very poor results (not shown), showing that a passive Gaussian transformation is insufficient to encode the ground state of the attractive BH model despite we considered non-Gaussian inputs.